Priming your subconscious mind for success can help you achieve your goals.

 Before long, consistency can seem like an unobtainable dream.

-Make sure that you also have the necessary tools available: an uplifting book that describes successes of others achieving their goals, a pen, and a notebook for you to write in.
+Make sure that you also have the tools available: an uplifting book that describes the successes of others achieving their goals, a pen, and a notebook for you to write in.

-Here are seven ways to harness the power of your subconscious mind to help you achieve your goals:
+Here are seven ways to harness your power and achieve your goals:

 1. Read Something That Inspires You